EbookFoundation/free-programming-books/CONTRIBUTING-fil.md

 - blogs
 - blog posts
 - articles
-- websites (except for those that host LOTS of items that we list.)
+- websites (except for those that host LOTS of items that we list).
 - videos that aren't courses or screencasts.
 - book chapters
 - teaser samples from books